Stanley Donwood: Exhibitions

-In 2006, Donwood's exhibition "London Views" consisted of a series of fourteen lino prints of various London landmarks being destroyed by fire and flood.
+In 2006, Donwood's exhibition London Views consisted of a series of 14 lino prints of various London landmarks being destroyed by fire and flood.
 The prints were exhibited at the Lazarides Gallery in London.
-The prints were used as the cover and insert art for Yorke's first solo album, The Eraser (2006).
+One of the prints was used as the cover art for Yorke's first solo album, The Eraser (2006).

-In November 2006, Donwood exhibited the original paintings and other artwork done by him and Yorke for Radiohead albums, at Iguapop Gallery in Barcelona.
-The exhibit focused on Kid A, Amnesiac and Hail to the Thief as well as a companion art book called Dead Children Playing which was produced, credited to Donwood and Tchock.
-In May 2015, Donwood opened an exhibition of Radiohead artwork, The Panic Office, in Sydney, Australia.
-Yorke composed an original soundtrack for the exhibition.
+In November 2006, Donwood exhibited the original paintings and other artwork created by him and Yorke for Radiohead albums at Iguapop Gallery in Barcelona.
+In May 2015, Donwood opened an exhibition of Radiohead artwork, The Panic Office, in Sydney, Australia, for which Yorke composed an original soundtrack.
 In 2021, Donwood designed a Radiohead-themed Brompton bicycle to be auctioned for the charity Crew Nation.

 In October 2021, Donwood and Yorke curated an exhibition of Radiohead artwork at Christie's headquarters in London.
-Donwood auctioned paintings and other artwork he created for Radiohead's 2000 album Kid A.
+Donwood auctioned paintings and other artwork he created for Kid A. In September 2023, Donwood and Yorke exhibited a selection of artwork, The Crow Flies, in London.
+The paintings, based on Islamic pirate maps and 1960s US military topographic charts, began as work for the Smile's first album, A Light For Attracting Attention (2022).

+This Is What You Get, an exhibition of Yorke and Donwood's Radiohead, opened in August 2025 at the Ashmolean Museum in Oxford.
+The Guardian gave the exhibition two out of five, writing that the work did not "stand up to scrutiny when removed from the context of the records and merchandise it was designed for ... from an art perspective it is a succession of bad paintings".
+However, the Times argued that the artwork stood alone.
+The Independent wrote: "Donwood's canvases here are celebratory and bright, as fast and fluid-seeming as the way in which the music itself was created.
+Art snobs beware, for this is a marvellously accessible exhibition from one of Britain's most enigmatic bands."

 Writing

 Donwood has published three collections of short stories: Slowly Downward: A Collection of Miserable Stories (2001), Household Worms (2011) and Bad Island (2020).
-Donwood also contributed stories to The Universal Sigh, a free single-issue newspaper created to promote Radiohead's 2011 album The King of Limbs.
+He contributed stories to The Universal Sigh, a free single-issue newspaper created to promote Radiohead's 2011 album The King of Limbs.
 In 2019, he published a memoir about his work, There Will Be No Quiet.

 Six Inch Records

-In late 2006, Stanley Donwood, along with Richard Lawrence, launched an independent record company, Six Inch Records.
+In late 2006, Donwood and Richard Lawrence launched an independent record company, Six Inch Records.
 The label released three albums, with 333 copies of each.
 The CDs were packaged by hand into sleeves that were six inches square.
 All mechanised operations – printing, cutting and scoring – were carried out using a 1965 Heidelberg platen press.
 On 18 February 2009, Donwood announced that Six Inch Records had closed.